 In Tennessee, there are several statutes of limitations you will need to follow in order to successfully bring a product liability claim.

 Any action against a manufacturer or seller in Tennessee must be brought within:

 - Six years of the date of the injury

 - 10 years from the date on which the product was first purchased or used by the consumer

 - One year after the expiration or life expectancy of the product.

 You must abide by these deadlines to recover compensation for your injury.
 If you fail to meet the statute of limitations, you cannot recover damages or seek legal justice.

-The product liability lawyers at Greg Coleman Law will help you file a claim to ensure it clearly follows the requirements of a product liability case and meets Tennessee’s statute of limitations.
+The personal injury lawyers in Knoxville at Greg Coleman Law will help you file a claim to ensure it clearly follows the requirements of a product liability case and meets Tennessee’s statute of limitations.

 If you have been injured or lost someone you love because a product’s defect made it dangerous, do not hesitate to contact us for a free, no obligation consultation.
 We will review your claim to determine how the manufacturer or seller can be held liable for your accident.